hallgrimur1471/programming/ctf_writeups/2020/icectf/misc/my_hometown.md

 x is the cubic number of 2114072452918665508166256064801180100116366689192929952901119156779530
 ```

-So this is our value of m, let's try converting it to bytes using the inverse of that bytes_to_long function we saw in secret.txt:
+Let's try converting it to bytes using the inverse of that bytes_to_long function we saw in secret.txt:

 ```
 $ python3